paulosergiolima/paulosergiolima/README.md

-Software engineer.
-Most of my projects revolve around game development(with godot or love2d) and Web Development(with django, node).
+Software engineer and Linux enthusiast.
+Most of my projects revolve around Game Development(with godot and love2d) and Web Development(with django and node).
 I also have some projects in c for college.

-Currently learning about functional languages with elixir and phoenix.
+Currently learning about functional languages with elixir and phoenix, and using rust for systems programming.